Daniels helps Arizona St. beat Oregon St. 46-33

 UP NEXT

-Arizona State’s season is over unless it receives and accepts a bowl bid.
+Arizona State’s season is over.

 Oregon State’s season is over.